 focus on creative workshops, motivational lectures, and professional topics of the lecturers on new scientific achievements,

-importance of studying pedagogical-psychological and didactic-methodical topics,
+importance of studying pedagogical-psychological and didactic-methodological topics,

 workshops and projects as models of interactive learning,

-sharing experiences with teachers from the country and from other countries, attending classes, and various forms of public participation and presentation,
+sharing experiences with teachers from within the country and from other countries, attending classes, and various forms of public participation and presentation,

-work in small groups so that the topics would be studied through modern organization of teaching process,
+work in small groups so that the topics would be studied through a modern organization of the teaching process,

 sharing experiences and cooperating with teachers of different subject areas as a contribution to better correlation of subjects and contents.

-That is why the STEAM program is one of priorities, and by its characteristics, is a special program because it aims to train teachers to carry out replicative training (cascade system, train-the-trainers) 16 days (128 hours) long.
+This is why the STEAM program is one of the priorities, and by its characteristics, is a special program because it aims to train teachers to carry out replicative training (cascade system, train-the-trainers) 16 days (128 hours) long.
 The number of points the teachers would be given upon completion of such a program would be used in their professional advancement.
-The Ministry of Education could finance this program in totality because of its importance in development of teacher training.
+The Ministry of Education could finance this program in totality because of its importance in the development of teacher training.

-The following may be the conditions for inclusion of a teacher in the program:
+The conditions for a teacher’s inclusion in the program could be as follows:

 implementation of projects in schools that are led by competent institutions and/or international institutions,